 To keep producing milk, dairy cows are continually artificially inseminated in an invasive manual procedure.
 Just like human mothers, cows carry their babies for nine months.

 You can help end this cycle of cruelty: Click here for ways you can take action today.

 Millions of Americans are choosing healthier and compassionate plant-based milks and other dairy-free foods.

-The best way we can protect cows, and all animals, is simply to leave milk and meat out of our shopping carts: Visit TryVeg.com to get started.
+The best way we can protect cows, and all animals, is simply to leave meat, dairy and eggs out of our shopping carts.
+Visit TryVeg.com to get started.